clumsy1923/product_categorization/README.md

-# product_categorization
+# Product Categorization
-just two simple ways to obtain a product category from a given product description
+...just two simple ways to obtain a product category from a given product description.

 # Requirements